-- (a) is of the right size and type for your family - (b) is safe for you to live in - (c) takes account of any special needs you or your family have

-We will check that we had taken into account of any other relevant circumstances you have told us about before we made a decision.
+- (a) is of the right size and type for your family - (b) is safe for you to live in - (c) takes account of any special needs you or your family have and we will check that we have taken into account of any other relevant circumstances you have told us about before we made a decision.

 You may refuse a 'final offer' of housing.
-If you do, the Council's legal duty to find you a new home will change and you will lose your emergency status and if you are a qualifying person be moved to the Housing Needs Band.
+If you do, the Council's legal duty to find you a new home will change and you will lose your emergency status and if you are a qualifying person be moved to the Housing Needs Band

-If you are thinking about refusing a final offer, you should discuss it first with your Housing Adviser at the Housing Options and Advice Service.
+If you are thinking about refusing a final offer, you should discuss it first with your Housing Advisor at the Housing Options and Advice Service.

-If we discharge our homeless duty to you by securing for you a 12 month assured short hold tenancy in the private rented sector with your agreement and you become unintentionally homeless again within 2 years our main homelessness duty will recur regardless of priority need a) people who are homeless or owed a homelessness duty (other than people who are owed the full homelessness duty under s.193(2) as they fall under the emergency band)
+If we discharge our homeless duty to you by securing you a 12 month assured short hold tenancy in the private rented sector and you become unintentionally homeless again within 2 years our main homelessness duty will recur regardless of priority need.